rm511130/Tanzu-Workshop-TKGI/README.md

 helm version
 ```

-If any of the commands shown above did not work, please alert the workshop organizers.
+- If any of the commands shown above did not work or produced and error, please alert the workshop organizers.

 Congratulations, you have completed LAB-1.